alfons/PinyinSyllableSplitter/README.md

 # Usage and Output

 ## Example Text Analysis
-I transcribed 60% of the novel 天人 by 倪匡 with adherence to the »Basic Rules of Hanyu Pinyin Orthography (GB/T 16159–2012)« 《汉语拼音正词法基本规则》 (GB/T 16159–2012), and used that as input for syllable splitting and counting:
+I transcribed 60% of the novel 天人 by 倪匡 with adherence to the »Basic Rules of Hanyu Pinyin Orthography (GB/T 16159–2012)« 《汉语拼音正词法基本规则》 (GB/T 16159–2012), and used that as input for syllable splitting and counting, in syllable_splitter_with_counter.html:

 !["Sylable Count"](tianren_syllable_split.jpg)

+Note: Attached aspect particles le, zhe, guo are not counted towards syllable length.
+For example, "yǒu∙zhe", although two syllables, will be counted as a monosyllabic word.

 ## Example Text